 Individual Health Insurance – Coverage for Those without an Employer Based Plan

-After the health care reform was passed into law, the possibilities for people without employer sponsored health insurance began to open up.
-To get a better idea of what is available and who can qualify, here are a few common questions and the answers that most often apply to them.
-Keep in mind that the new laws will not be finalized until 2014, and that these answers do not apply to everyone.
+After the Affordable Care Act passed into law, the possibilities for people without employer-sponsored health insurance began to open up.
+To get a better idea of what is available and who can qualify, here are a

 Am I required to have insurance?